Educational Expeditions

 Biomimicry

 Ready to think like nature’s best inventors?
 On this wild and wonderful field trip, students will tap into the genius of the natural world to crack real-world design challenges!
-From the way trees filter water to how spiders spin thier webs, we’ll explore how nature’s clever tricks spark human innovation.
+From the way trees filter water to how spiders spin their webs, we’ll explore how nature’s clever tricks spark human innovation.
 These hands-on modules connect nature’s know-how with human needs—bridging the gap between ecosystems and everyday inventions.
 It’s the perfect launchpad for curious minds dreaming of futures in engineering, architecture, design, agriculture, manufacturing, transportation, or healthcare—because sometimes, the best ideas really do grow on trees!

 • Our field trips are mapped into a 3 hour block, with programs running for 2.5 hrs (Early Childhood 2 hrs), with breaks and transition time built in.